CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 ### Install the Topology Converter

-Follow the steps below to install the required tools and download the topology converter script.
+Follow the steps below to install the required tools, and download the topology converter script and necessary files.

 This procedure assumes you are on a system running Linux and have a vagrant box image available.